dangtuanminh08/paperweight/README.md

 For Linux, it depends on what distribution you have.
 Please research yourself, sorry 😿

 ## Editing The Code
-1. Click on `paperweight.py`
+1. Go to Releases, at the right side of your screen (same as above)
-2. Click on the download symbol (same as above)
+2. Download the source code and extract the folder.
 3. Time to make a `venv`!
-Move `paperweight.py` into a project directory.
+In a terminal, navigate to the extracted folder.

-Go to your project directory and run these lines (in order)
+4. Go to your project directory and run these lines (in order)

 Windows (Command Prompt):
 ```